 There were a total of 2,322 fatal, serious, and minor injury crashes over the 5-year period in the RPC region.
 On the 50 corridors included in analysis, there were 811 fatal, serious, and minor injury crashes.
-In total, the High Injury Network makes up only 7% of the road network in the RPC region.
+In total, the High Injury Network makes up only 7% of the road network in the RPC region but accounts for 35% of fatal, serious, and minor injury crashes.
 The 47 miles of Principal Arterial roads (such as NH 101, 125, 111, etc.) on the HIN make up 70% of all Principal Arterial roads in RPC.
 The 38 miles of Minor Arterial (such as Ocean Boulevard, Market Street, NH 33) make up 46% of all Minor Arterial roads.
 Combined, Principal Arterial and Minor Arterials are the road class for 66% of HIN crashes.
-The rows in Table 6: HIN Summary by Road Classification are organized by road classification hierarchy, where Interstates typically carry high volumes of traffic at high speeds, and local roads typically carry lower volumes at the lowest speeds.
+The rows in Table 6 are organized by road classification hierarchy, where Interstates typically carry high volumes of traffic at high speeds, and local roads typically carry lower volumes at the lowest speeds.